shiomachisoft/pico_usb_ble_hid_bridge/README.md

 - iPad 9th Gen (iPadOS 26.5)
 - Pixel 8a (Android 16)

+> [!WARNING]
-*Note: The gamepad has currently only been tested on Windows 11.*
+> The gamepad has currently only been tested on Windows 11.

 ## 7. License